smartinternz02/SPSGP-80391-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

-Please Switch branch to master to view the project files
+Please Switch branch from main to master to view the project files